Danbury Hospital Center for Weight Loss Surgery

 - Laparoscopic Gastric Bypass: This surgery decreases the size of the stomach and also partially bypasses the small intestine, limiting how many calories are taken in.
 The “lap gastric bypass” is highly effective for two reasons: patients eat less and feel full quickly, and also do not fully absorb the food they eat.

-The Bariatric Support Group meets the third Wednesday of every month, from 6 – 7:30 p.m. in the Robilotti Conference Room at Danbury Hospital.
+The Bariatric Support Group meets every month in the Robilotti Conference Room at Danbury Hospital.

 Weight loss surgery is a way for people who are morbidly obese to regain their lives and improve or even cure their life-threatening illnesses.
 In fact:

 - 82% of type 2 diabetes can be resolved